main_window. This is the

 am_event, and they will be passed on to each callback.
 This means that you should always have your callbacks take

-**kwargs in order to account for unknown parameters.
-This feature is particularly useful to prevent feedback loops - if you ever find yourself in a situation where you need to broadcast an event from your callback, you can add an argument which you can use as a flag not to recurse any further.
+**kwargsin order to account for unknown parameters.
+This feature is particularly useful to prevent feedback loops - if you ever find yourself in a situation where you need to broadcast an event from your callback, you can add an argument that you can use as a flag not to recurse any further.

-__init__ method.
+__init__method.
 There are more containers floating around for synchronizing on non-global elements - for example, the current state of the disassembly view is synchronized through its InfoDock object.
-Given a disassembly view instance, you can subscribe to, for example, its current selected instrucitons through
+Given a disassembly view instance, you can subscribe to, for example, its current selected instructions through

 angrmanagement.plugins.BasePlugin.
 Plugin files will be automatically loaded from the

 ~/.local/share/angr-management/plugins.
-These paths are configurable through the program configuration, but at time of writing this is not exposed in the UI.
+These paths are configurable through the program configuration, but at the time of writing, this is not exposed in the UI.